NensiSkenderi/aes-encryption/README.md

 ## About The Project

-The application which uses AES algorithm to encrypt/decrypt data.
+This is an application which uses AES algorithm to encrypt/decrypt data.

 #### Advanced Encryption Standard
 AES is a symmetric type of encryption, as it uses the same key to both encrypt and decrypt data.